$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Second: Definitions and statements of technical results

 A Yamabe metric in $[g]$ is a metric $g^Y\in [g]$ that realizes the conformal invariant $\lambda(M,[g])$.
 Its scalar curvature is constant, and we have that

 Similarly, a $J$ Yamabe metric $g^{JY}$ on $(M,J,g)$ is one that realizes the conformal invariant $\lambda^J(M,[g])$.
 Its $J$ scalar curvature is constant, and we then have that

 Yamabe and $J$ Yamabe metrics always exist \cite{ya,au,tr,sc}, \cite{rss}.
-A Yamabe metric that achieves the universal bound is either a constant multiple of the standard metric on the sphere, or an image of it under conformal diffeomorphisms.
-On the other hand, if $W_g(\omega_g^\sharp, \omega_g^\sharp)=0$, by (\ref{eqn3}), the conformal invariant that a Yamabe, and $J$ Yamabe metric achieve are equal to each other (up to the factor $n-1$) \cite[Theorem 6.2]{rss}, and so if they equal the universal upper bound, then $n=6$, and the $J$ Yamabe metric, which then can be taken to coincide with the Yamabe metric, is the metric on the standard six sphere, or an image of it under a conformal diffeomorphism, and the almost complex structure is any almost complex structure compatible with it, for instance, the octonionic one introduced above.
+If $M\cong \mb{S}^n$, a Yamabe metric that achieves the universal bound is either a constant multiple of the standard metric on $\mb{S}^n$, or its image under the action of a conformal diffeomorphism.
+On the other hand, if $W_g(\omega_g^\sharp, \omega_g^\sharp)=0$, by (\ref{eqn3}), the conformal invariant that a Yamabe, and $J$ Yamabe metric achieve are equal to each other (up to the factor $n-1$) \cite[Theorem 6.2]{rss}, and so, if $M\cong \mb{S}^n$ and the invariants equal the universal upper bound, then $n=6$, and the $J$ Yamabe metric, which then can be taken to coincide with the Yamabe metric, is the metric on the standard six sphere, or an image of it under a conformal diffeomorphism, and the almost complex structure must be an almost complex structure compatible with it, for instance, the octonionic one introduced earlier.

 \begin{theorem} Let $(M,J,g)$ be an almost Hermitian manifold.
 Then the solution to the Yamabe and almost Hermitian Yamabe problem coincide if, and only if,

 \end{theorem}

 By the Nash embedding theorem \cite{nash}, all Riemannian metrics on $M$ can be isometrically embedded into a standard sphere $(\mb{S}^{\tn},\tilde{g})$ of sufficiently large, but fixed dimension $\tn$.
 We thus identify a metric $g$ on $M$ with its isometric embedding $f_g$ into this background sphere, and by (\ref{sce}), decompose the total scalar curvature functional as \cite{gracie}